 Community Link Worker (Arran)

-The Community Link Worker role is described as a non-clinical social practitioner, providing support beyond the scope of medical treatment.
-CLW’s are included in the GP surgery multi-disciplinary team.
-Lorraine provides Social Prescribing or signposting to relevant support services, NHS Weight Management and Smoking Cessation on Arran.
-Lorraine works within the Arran Medical Group practices around the island and forms part of a bigger link worker team under the remit of the Health & Social Care Partnership in North Ayrshire & Arran.
+The Community Link Worker role is included in the GP surgery multi-disciplinary team.
+The Community Link Worker can support individuals on a wide range of social or 'non medical' issues impacting their health and wellbeing.
+They can connect people to various community well-being activities and offer supported self-management and information on multiple issues that can affect health and wellbeing.
+Lorraine also provides the NHS Weight Management and Smoking Cessation support on Arran.
+Lorraine works within the Arran Medical Group Practices and forms part of a bigger link worker team under the remit of the Health and Social Care Partnership in North Ayrshire and Arran.
 Read full bio

 Development Officer

-Sheridan is responsible for recruitment of, and engagement with volunteers, overseeing lunch clubs, the Umbrella Group and the Saltire awards for young volunteers aged 12-25.
+Sheridan is responsible for recruitment of, and engagement with volunteers, overseeing lunch clubs, Craft, Coffee and Chat and the Saltire awards for young volunteers aged 12-25.
 Within this role Sheridan assists organisations with a range of topics from constitution support, charity registration, filing to OSCR & Companies House, and identifying funding sources on their behalf.
 Read full bio

 Community Transport Co-ordinator